Elephants Riding to War, Wat Bupharam

 Bus:

-Many operators run buses from Bangkok to Chiang Mai, at prices from 150 Baht upwards.
+Many operators run buses from Bangkok to Chiang Mai.
 Journey time is 8 hours upwards, tickets from any travel agent.
 There are also bus services between Chiang Mai and most of Northern & North East Thailand, together with international services to Laos and beyond.

 Getting around the City